Join us on a Journey

 A journey in every cup

 Every year we pack up, go out and find you a new exotic coffee to try, roast it medium and with heaps of respect.
-This year we went to the mountains of Guatemala and Brazil.
+This year we went to the mountains of Honduras and Papua New Guinea.
 Just one sip and you will be transported there too.

 Varieties: 100% Arabica